Defenseman and prized prospect Travis Sanheim will start playing some big minutes again.

 "He comes out of the lineup and the team plays well," general manager Ron Hextall said recently of the 21-year-old blueliner.
 "Like most teams when things are going well, you really don't want to change too much.
 If you look at the whole year with Travis, I think he's played well with us.
 He's had his moments, but he's a young player and that's going to happen.
 I don't like him sitting and coaches don't like him sitting, and I'm sure he doesn't like sitting."

 Complete coverage of the Philadelphia Flyers and their rivals in the NHL from NBC Sports Philadelphia.

-"We're not going to do anything to get anybody in the lineup at this point in time," said Hakstol.
+"We're not going to do anything to get anybody in the lineup at this point in time," Hakstol said.
 "It can't solely be about that.
 If that's a scenario that's best for our team, then we'll consider it.
 What's the right combination for our team to win a game that day?"

 Coming out of the Christmas break, Hakstol started shortening the length of Sanheim's leash.
 The rookie played 14:42 of the Panthers game (a 3-2 loss) on Dec.
 28. Brandon Manning was fully healed and ready to return from a hand injury the next night in Tampa, a 5-3 decision the Flyers took from the league-best Lightning.

-After missing the next five games, Sanheim received another chance with the Flyers' playing their first game against the Devils out of the bye week on Jan.
-13. All it took was one play where Sanheim stepped up to check his man along the boards.
+After missing the next five games, Sanheim received another chance with the Flyers playing their first game against the Devils out of the bye week on Jan.
+13. All it took was one play in which Sanheim stepped up to check his man along the boards.
 He subsequently lost his stick, and by the time he grabbed it, the Devils converted an easy goal to take a 1-0 lead.

 That came during Sanheim's second shift as he finished the game playing a season-low 6:02, including just one 18-second shift in the third period.